spotlightpa/poor-richard/content/news/2024-07-01-SPLBDGTUPDATE2.md

 “There&#39;s, in my mind, no value in putting significant dollars in building sites for economic development if we can&#39;t get the shovels in the ground to make the work happen,” Pittman said.

 Both chambers have voting sessions scheduled through Wednesday.
 The Senate has also added voting days from Friday, after Independence Day, through Sunday.

+<strong><em>Correction: This story has been updated to reflect the correct number of late budgets Pennsylvania has had in a row.
+This year’s is the third.</em></strong>

 <strong><em>BEFORE YOU GO…</em></strong><em> If you learned something from this article, pay it forward and contribute to Spotlight PA at </em><a href="https://www.spotlightpa.org/donate"><em>spotlightpa.org/donate</em></a><em>.
 Spotlight PA is funded by</em><a href="https://www.spotlightpa.org/support"><em> foundations and readers like you</em></a><em> who are committed to accountability journalism that gets results.</em>